 If you’re planning to go gorilla trekking in Bwindi Impenetrable National Park, Uganda, it’s essential to book your gorilla permit at least three months in advance to secure your spot.
 To make a reservation, you need to pay a minimum deposit of 30% of the total cost of the gorilla permit, and you can pay the remaining 70% deposit within 90 days before the trekking date.

 It’s crucial to note that failure to complete the payment before the 90-day deadline may result in losing your permit and deposit money.
 Therefore, it’s essential to plan your finances and ensure that you can make the full payment before the deadline.

-At Trek Africa Tours, we understand the importance of securing your gorilla permits, especially when the dates have limited availability.
+At Trek Africa Expeditions, we understand the importance of securing your gorilla permits, especially when the dates have limited availability.
 Therefore, we offer to deposit 30% of the permit cost using our credit as we wait for our account to be credited, in case you made a bank transfer.
 Online payment is an efficient option as we receive the money in less than five minutes, and we can immediately deposit your permit fees.
 All deposits are made to Uganda Wildlife Authority’s head offices in Kampala, and a receipt with a booking reference is issued to confirm your gorilla permit.